-In developing her ideas and adding in a number of our own, and after rich discussions in the UK-based AI-EMDR Google Group community (now approaching 700-strong), we settled on attachment-informed as the best and least provocative and politically difficult description of what we do.
+In developing her ideas and adding in a number of our own, and after rich discussions in the UK-based AI-EMDR Google Group community (now more than 700 of us), we settled on attachment-informed as the best and least provocative and politically difficult description of what we do.

 AI-EMDR therapy builds on both Francine Shapiro’s core EMDR model and on Dr Parnell’s development of that, adding a number of own distinctive takes on best-practice EMDR therapy while staying both faithful to the basics of the Standard Protocol and aligned with the global EMDR community.

 Attachment-Informed EMDR was well described by the EMDR Association UK’s Scientific and Research Committee (SRC) in July 2021 in essence as EMDR’s standard eight-phase and three-pronged protocol “with nuances”, placing at the heart of our work from the very beginning of therapy the identification and proactive repair of the unrepaired stories of attachment trauma.